zhenfeizhang/beautiful-jekyll/cv/markdown/cv.md

 : A pairing based, forward-secure and aggregatable signature, written in python (PoC) and rust (product level).
 Improves existing (non-aggregatable) solution by 100x, open sourced and external audited.
 [Source code](https://github.com/algorand/pixel).

-Vector commitment
+Pointproofs:
-: A pairing based, aggregatable vector commitment, written in rust (product level).
+: A pairing based, aggregatable prove system over multiple vector commitments, written in rust (product level).
 To be open sourced soon.

 Raptor
 : A lattice based (linkable) ring signature, written in C as a PoC, aiming